processing/p5.sound.js/README.md

 # p5.sound.js

 p5.sound.js extends the musical and sonic capabilities of [p5.js](https://p5js.org).
-It is designed to be a minimal abstraction of the [Tone.js](https://tonejs.github.io/) library with a feature set that is inspired by p5.js's apporach to accessible and poetic creative coding.
+It is designed to be a minimal abstraction of the [Tone.js](https://tonejs.github.io/) library with a feature set that is inspired by p5.js's approach to accessible and poetic creative coding.
 Key functionalities include audio input, sound file playback and manipulation, effects, synthesis and analysis.

 ## Examples